Air pollution and car emissions

 Article 2 of 3

-Which? reveals the cars that produce the most amount of harmful NOx (and NO2) emissions in our realistic car emission and air pollution tests.
+Find out which cars produce the highest amount of harmful NOx (and NO2) emissions in our realistic car-emission and air-pollution tests.

-NOx (or specifically NO2, one of the gasses within NOx), is perhaps the most talked about of the emissions and with good reason - it's one of the most harmful gasses that cars produce.
+NOx (or specifically NO2, one of the gasses within NOx) is perhaps the most talked about car emission, and with good reason – it's one of the most harmful.

-Both petrol and diesel vehicles produce NOx, but diesel-powered cars produce it in vastly higher quantities than petrol - 11.5 times as much on average, in our tests.
+Both petrol and diesel vehicles produce NOx, but diesel-powered cars produce it in much higher quantities than petrol equivalents – 11.5 times as much on average, in our tests.

-Keep reading to discover which cars produced the most NOx in our tests.
+Keep reading to discover which cars produced the most (and least) NOx in our tests.

 Our tests are more stringent than the official ones but, we believe, are more true to life.
 If a car can't keep its NOx levels down below the Euro 3 limit (passed in 2001) during tough Which? emission tests, it can't be a Best Buy.
 That means the best cars we recommend are not the biggest NOx offenders.

 In a nutshell: why our car-emission findings matter